Ruth Lingford: Death and the Mother and other acclaimed works

-On her next project, Ruth Lingford was invited at the Museum of the Moving Image, for an 'unusual' residency.
+On her next project, Lingford was invited at the Museum of the Moving Image, for an "unusual" residency.
 Developing a second commission for Channel 4, Death and the Mother (1997), Lingford returned again to her rudimentary methods of computer animation.
-The creative process, however, would take place in full view of the people navigating through the museum : Lingford would be working in a glass room.
+The creative process, however, would take place in full view of the people navigating through the museum: Lingford would be working in a glass room.
 The film drew inspiration from German expressionist woodcut, and catapulted Lingford on the international animation scene.
 Upon completion, in 1997, Death and the Mother won many awards, including one at Annecy International Animated Film Festival of the same year.
 The surface, content and reputation of Death and the Mother drew attention to Lingford from Orly Yadin and Sylvie Bringas.
 She was asked to collaborate on their project, Silence (1998), where Lingford would be working along Tim Webb on the animation of Silence's sequence.
 Lingford worked on the first half of the film, which takes place in an animated Theresienstadt, while Webb worked on the second half, which takes place in Sweden.
 On Silence, she returned to Deluxe Paint to draw preliminary images which were finished by Yadin.
 Overall, the visuals she helped build in Silence won several important awards including: the Gold Hugo for Animation Short at the 1998 Chicago International Film Festival and the Grand Prix of the 1999 Odense Film Festival.

 Lingford's following project, Pleasures of War, of the same year, moved against "the 'plastic' gloss-orientation of much computer-generated imagery".
 Perhaps due to the success of Silence, she approached novelist and Christian theologian Sara Maitland, who Lingford remembered for her short story "The Swallow and the Nightingale" (from her Far North and Other Dark Tales collection).
 Pleasures of War was scripted by Maitland, who also collaborated on the general design of the work, based on the deuterocanonical Book of Judith – a story in which two women bargain sexual favors to protect their city from besiegers.
 Within the film is collaged newsreel from armed conflicts around the world and the victims of these conflicts.